conradakunga/Blog/_posts/2026-08-12-net-11-preview-generating-password-protected-zip-archives.md

 However, it has not been possible to create password-protected zip files without resorting to **external tools** and **libraries**.

 This has been addressed in .NET 11, using the `CreateEntryFromFileAsync` method.

+**Note: as of writing the [documentation](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.zipfileextensions.createentryfromfileasync?view=net-11.0) of this method is yet to be updated.**

 Suppose we wanted to zip the contents of the great novel [War and Peace](https://en.wikipedia.org/wiki/War_and_Peace) by [Leo Tolstoy](https://en.wikipedia.org/wiki/Leo_Tolstoy) into a **password-protected archive**.